 I think it’s important to know a little about anti-nutrients before you read on the benefits of sprouts.
 Have you ever wondered why anti-nutrients naturally exist in plant seeds?

-They include phytic acid in legumes, lectins and saponins and tannins in almonds, they have the ability to leach on to minerals and make them not absorbable by the body.
-Some can cause damage to the cellular lining and the villi, leading to leaky gut and poor overall nutrient absorption.
+They include phytic acid in legumes, lectins and saponins and tannins in almonds, they have the ability to latch on to minerals and make them not absorbable by the body.
+Some can cause damage to the cellular lining and the villi, leading to leaky a gut and poor overall nutrient absorption.

 Studies have found that sprouted and fermented nuts contained significantly less antinutrient toxins than unsprouted ones.
 Sprouting frees nutrients from being bound and non-absorbable.
 I find it impressive how the nutrients in the seeds and nuts can be released when sprouted and not when ground into a flour form.
 Here are some Notable figures: when you sprout the amount of Vitamin A is increased up to extra 285%